bobocs50/bobocs50/README.md

 <img src="Guitar%20Kakao%20Friends.gif" alt="Guitar Kakao Friends" width="200" align="right" hspace="20"/>
+  I focus on developing strong, reliable foundations and growing into the best agentic engineer.
+Besidest that I am also building AnkiMax, an AI-assisted, science-based flashcard and learning system—similar to NotebookLM, but focused on understanding and mastering university lectures really quick.

 What drives my work:<br>
 - Using cutting-edge tools to build systems that help people or me <br>
 - Genuine curiosity for new AI/ML tech<br>